CodeSolutions2/dictionary_output_tokenizer/README.md

 ## Example of library usage

-[Current working version of word tokenization] https://codesolutions2.github.io/dictionary_output_tokenizer/index5.html The example webapp shows the output of the dictionary_output_tokenizer, and the output of a popular tokenizer for gpt ()
+[Current working version of word tokenization] https://codesolutions2.github.io/dictionary_output_tokenizer/index5.html The example webapp shows the output of the dictionary_output_tokenizer, and the output of a popular tokenizer for gpt ([gpt-tokenizer](https://www.jsdelivr.com/package/npm/gpt-tokenizer)) because gpt-tokenizer is rapid.

 ## Library versions
 The available functions that can be exported are:

 ### Version 0 (current version)
+- async function create_tokenizer(input_text)
-- async function tokenize_data(input_text)
+- async function delete_key_value(tokenizer_obj, key_name)

 ## In progress
-  - Function to remove key-value pairs
+  - Encode text
+  - Decode text
   - Subword tokenization